 It helps you be always aware of the supplies that come into your restaurant, go out of your kitchen, and the stock that’s left behind.

-It ensures all the food, beverage and other goods you purchase are managed properly, accounted for and are performing their job.
-That job is to generate sales and ultimately provide bottom line profits.
+It ensures all the food, beverage, and other goods you purchase are managed properly, accounted for, and are performing the job of generating sales and ultimately providing bottom-line profits.

 Think about this:

 - You do a great job purchasing.
 You competitively bid on your stock and get the best products at the best price.

 - You have a structured receiving policy.
 You count, weigh, and measure so that all ordered products are received at the correct prices.
 You are receiving exactly what you specified and all weights and counts are accurate on the invoice.
 All your invoices are signed by your staff.

 - Your storerooms, coolers, and freezers are highly organized and properly secured.

 - You issue products to the proper areas using a requisition system

 But what if a big chunk of milk ends up getting spoiled because you’re over-ordering, or your fruits and vegetables are not lasting long enough because of an issue with the storage system?